Azure/azure-powershell/src/Security/Security/help/Az.Security.md

 Sets a security setting in Azure Security Center

 ### [Get-AzSecurityTopology](Get-AzSecurityTopology.md)
-Gets a list of Security Topologies on a subscription
+Gets a list of Security Topology on a subscription